xmuyulab/Diamond/README.md

 ![image](https://github.com/xmuyulab/Diamond/blob/master/images/data-folder-struction.png)

 ## Diamond acquisition
-Diamond is containerized by Docker into an image, the installation tutorial of Docker is described in the [Docker documentation](https://docs.docker.com/engine).
-On your machine, please start a Terminal session and then execute the following command within the console:
+Diamond is containerized by Docker into an image, the installation tutorial of Docker is described in the [Docker documentation](https://docs.docker.com/engine)(both for Linux and Windows).
+On your machine, please start a Terminal (PowerShell) session and then execute the following command within the console:
 ```shell
 docker pull zeroli/diamond:1.0
 ```